ArindamDutta02082001/Smart-Banking/Microservice-setting-up-servers.md

 >Q How through the config server uri , the microservice project it gets to pull the config files ?
 >
-> ans: Each service specifies its application name in its application.properties right so wha se service ka naam pata hota aur us service ke naam se git pe application.properties hoga or inside the config folder (see service-name.properties file is there) usse wo fetch ho jayega and we can give teh rofile name too
+> ans: Each service specifies its application name in its application.properties right so wha se service ka naam pata hota aur us service ke naam se git pe application.properties hoga or inside the config folder (see service-name.properties file is there) usse wo fetch ho jayega and we can give teh profile name too
 >
 > Q I want to load config changes dynamically in the running microservice
 > ![img.png](docs/readme-assets/dynamicloadconfig.png)